-Chairman's Statement
+Chairman's Statement For the six months ended 30 April 2019

 Introduction

 I was pleased to have the opportunity to join Idox in November last year, and work with David Meaden and the rest of the Board of Idox.
 The results we are announcing today do not represent the full story of the work that has been done to deal with some historic issues that were preventing us from driving the business forwards.
 I am pleased to say that although it has taken a lot of time, distracting Management from the real business of delivering valuable software and services to our substantial client base, this work is now complete.
 The swift and decisive action taken has ensured that the business is now in much better shape, with a much stronger management team and I fully expect that this will lead to a sustained improvement in the Group's financial performance over the coming years.